coderefinery/neic-ahm-2021/slides.md

 .left-column[
 - We want one helper per breakout room if at all possible

+- Helpers don't have to be experts, just guides.

 - [Helper
   training](https://coderefinery.github.io/manuals/helping-and-teaching/)
   [(2)](https://coderefinery.github.io/manuals/breakout-rooms-helping/)
   is short but important.
-- Expert helpers: stand-by instructors or experts, rotate around breakout rooms/watch HackMD/relay questions
+- Expert helpers: stand-by instructors or experts:

+  - Rotate around breakout rooms
+  - Watch HackMD/relay questions
+  - Eyes and ears of instructor

 ]